leafo/lapis/docs/html_generation.md

 Creates a new subclass of the `Widget` base class.
-The `fields` argument is a table of properties that will be copied into the instance metatable of the newly created class.
+The `fields` argument is a table of properties that will be copied into the instance metatable of the newly created class, or it can be a function and it willl be set as the `content` field.

+`name` is not directly used by Lapis but it can be helpful to provide it for debugging and for implementing systems that derive details about the rendred output based on the name of the widget (eg. automatically generated a class based on the widget's name)

 `setup_fn` is an optional function that will be called with the class object as the only argument.
-This function is called before any `__inherited` callbacks are called.
+This function is called after properties have been set but before any `__inherited` callbacks are called.
+The default `Widget` class does not have any `__inherited` callbacks so it is not necessary to use this function unless you specifically need that behavior for a subclass you have created.

 This method returns the newly created class object, followed by the instance metatable.